Unit XI. Healing

 Allow each person to submit his/her own information on this question.

-Avoid criticism, advice-giving, suspicion, etc. Strive for respect and
+Avoid criticism, advice-giving, suspicion, etc. Strive for respect

-mutual reciprocity.
+and mutual reciprocity.

 Listen and really hear what the other person says.
 If this proves

-difficult, allow each person to speak for a timed period, say five
+difficult, allow each person to speak for a timed period, say five minutes,

-discuss what treatment plan seems to be called for.
-Then make some
+plan seems to be called for.
+Then make some commitments to put it into

-commitments to put it into practice.
-Plan for a followup at a reasonable
+practice.
+Plan for a followup at a reasonable interval to evaluate

-interval to evaluate your progress.
-You can then cycle through this
+your progress.
+You can then cycle through this process again if necessary

-process again if necessary adding other procedures you may have discovered
+adding other procedures you may have discovered that proved to be productive.

-that proved to be productive.
-Tonglen is a useful practice in working
+Tonglen is a useful practice in working with relationships (cf Chodron, 1997,

-with relationships (cf Chodron, 1997, pp. 95-7 for directions).
+pp. 95-7 for directions).

 Personal integrity depends upon the rescue of all parts of ourselves.